RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 #### **3. Observational Learning:**
 ##### **3.1.
 Vision Systems**
 In vision systems, RGB-D cameras are used and body motion are reconstructed automatically.
+The example below is a tracking of the human hand.
+The motion of the hand is reconstructed in fast speed and transmitted directly to the robot.
+This is very nice as the user does not have to wear anything.
+The user just shows the tasks by doing them.
+He/she should adapt to the field of view of the camera and the precision.
+This is one of the ideal means because it doesn't require any complex hardware; essentialy only a camera is required.
+The difficulty is in the interpretation of the scene viewed from the point of view of the camera; so it is more algorithmic.
+Another difficulty is that the user should learn what is well-transmitted and what is not.
+There is no rendering of the forces.
+The setting is purely visual but can be quite powerful.

 > + **Pros:**
 > + Enables users to perform task in a natural manner